-- a.
+- i.
 New static and touring caravan sites, camping sites and chalet type accommodation or extensions to existing sites of this nature should be sited and screened through topography and/or vegetation in order to minimise visual impact.
 The materials and colours of the chalets or static caravans and associated site services and infrastructure should blend with its surroundings.
-All sites should have good access to the road and footpath network and will be subject to conditions to prevent the permanent occupancy of the site. - b.
-Other tourist accommodation should be located within development limits unless it can be demonstrated that the need is not met by existing facilities in Service Villages and villages with settlement limits.
-If located in an area susceptible to flooding it should provide a specific Flood Risk Warning and Evacuation Plan.

-D) Proposals for outdoor leisure uses will also be supported in appropriate locations, provided that their impact on the open countryside is minimised and they provide satisfactory access arrangements and protect amenity.

-E) Development will normally be permitted for the establishment or expansion of retail development outside of development limits where it is demonstrated that:

-- a.
-The proposal is connected to or adjacent to the primary holding; - b.
-The proposal is economically related to the primary holding and is ancillary to the primary existing use; and - c.
-There would be no adverse impact on the vitality or viability of retail centres or village shops within the locality. - 7.2.6 Proposals requiring significant vehicle movements to deliver or distribute goods will be required to demonstrate that they will not have an unacceptable impact on the safe operation of the public highway.
+All sites should have good access to the road and footpath network and will be subject to conditions to prevent the permanent occupancy of the site. - ii.
+Other tourist accommodation should be located within development limits unless it can be demonstrated that the need is not met by existing facilities in Service Villages and villages with settlement limits. - C) Proposals for outdoor leisure uses will also be supported in appropriate locations, provided that their impact on the open countryside is minimised and they provide satisfactory access arrangements and protect amenity. - D) If proposals are for the establishment or expansion of retail development outside of development limits then, in addition, it should be demonstrated that: - i.
+The proposal is connected to or adjacent to the primary agricultural holding or existing rural business; - ii.
+The proposal is economically related to the primary agricultural holding or existing rural business and is ancillary to the primary existing use; and - iii.
+For proposals over 500 sqm the sequential approach (Policy TC1) has been applied and there would be no significant adverse impact on the vitality or viability of retail centres (policies TC1 and TC5); and - iv.
+The proposal will not affect the retention of local village shops. - 7.2.6 Proposals requiring significant vehicle movements to deliver or distribute goods will be required to demonstrate that they will not have an unacceptable impact on the safe operation of the public highway.
 Proposals that do need significant traffic generation to operate would likely be better located in a more established and accessible location.
 Applicants will be required to demonstrate with supporting information how the proposal meets this requirement. - 7.2.7 Developments in the open countryside also need to be sited to get the benefit of the open countryside location, and should not adversely affect existing agricultural operations.
-Equestrian developments, for example should be located where there is, or could be, ready and safe access to the bridleway network and any developments should not limit the future viability or sever any existing farm holding to an extent where its viability is adversely effected. - 7.2.8 There can be instances where new economic activity in the open countryside requires associated residential accommodation (see Policy H 7).
-In order to demonstrate this, evidence will need to be submitted to explain why the need arises and why the need for on-site accommodation cannot be dealt with by other means, such as CCTV surveillance.
-If a need for on site accommodation then evidence will need to be provided that the need couldn't be met in another way, this could include alternative accommodation within the existing local housing stock within a reasonable distance.
-Finally proposals must demonstrate that the location of residential accommodation has been carefully considered to minimise visual impact on the countryside and any neighbouring land uses.
+Equestrian developments, for example should be located where there is, or could be, ready and safe access to the bridleway network and any developments should not limit the future viability or sever any existing farm holding to an extent where its viability is adversely effected.